Discover the key differences between UX and UI design—and figure out which is the better career path for you.

-If you’ve been wondering about the difference between UX design and UI design, you’re not alone.
-Often used interchangeably, they actually describe very different things.
+If you’re wondering about the difference between UX and UI design, you’re not alone.
+They’re often used interchangeably, but they actually describe very different things.

-Read on to learn more about the differences between UI and UX, how they work together, their respective tasks, responsibilities, salaries, and more.
+Keep reading to learn more about the differences between UX and UI, how they work together, and their respective tasks, responsibilities, salaries, and more.

 - UX vs. UI design